What is a Schengen Visa?

 Who Needs a Schengen Visa?

 Every citizen of each country that is not part of the Schengen Area and whose country doesn’t have a visa Facilitation Agreement with the EU needs a visa in order to enter any of the member countries.
-You can find the list of those countries here.
+To find out if you need a visa for Europe, check list of countries whose citizens require a Schengen visa.

 The Schengen states have common rules for issuing short-stay Schengen visas, which are valid within the entire Schengen area.
 These visas allow a person to stay and travel in the territories of Schengen states for a maximum of 90 days in any six month period.